Moro Rock & Hanging Rock - Sequoia National Park

 • Always plan ahead when exploring at higher elevations…bringing sun protection, layers, and plenty of water.

-For a virtual visit to Hanging Rock and Moro Rock, see my Behind the Blog video below.
-Until next time, I hope you find adventure and encouragement where ever you go.
+Thanks so much for joining me this week in Sequoia National Park.
+For a virtual visit of Hanging Rock and Moro Rock, make sure to watch my Behind the Blog video located at the top of this post.
+Until next week, I hope you find adventure and encouragement wherever you go.

 If you enjoyed this post, you might also like…